Colby-Frison/CS-2614/Midterm 2 review/Midterm/QuestionExplanation.md

 1. Number of addressable locations = 2³ = 8 (since we have 3 input bits)
 2. Number of bits per location = 3 (since we need 3 output bits for the Gray code)
 3. Total ROM size = 8 × 3 = 24 bits
+(it is also just the height and width of the outputs, but its better to think of it in the proper way)

 **Explanation of ROM Size**:
 - The ROM needs enough addresses to store all possible input combinations